cyjake/leoric/docs/design/es2022-class-fields.md

 The benchmark suite must cover generated, direct, and compiled models, including construction with values, row hydration, hot getters, and hot setters.

+On Node.js 22.21.1 on Apple Silicon, compiling a fresh definition measured about 2.67 microseconds through `@Model()` and 2.78 microseconds through `realm.define(Class)`, compared with 0.61 microseconds to create and mark a direct class.
+This roughly 4.4-4.6x ratio is a one-time cost of about two microseconds per model, not an instance cost.
+A conservative steady-state run measured compiled construction within 3% of direct construction, hydration within 1%, and no getter or setter regression.
+These findings reinforce `declare` as the default TypeScript recommendation while keeping compilation as an inexpensive compatibility path.

 ## Implementation Order

 The design should be implemented and reviewed in the following slices: